ytorg/Yotter/README.md

 # Self hosting

 ### Local
+> IMPORTANT: Connections to googlevideo will be made to stream the videos (as Invidious did).
+It is recommended to use a VPS server to preserve your privacy.
 You don't need a server to run Parasitter.
 You can run it on your computer locally and own your (little) data.
 The installation process is done on a GNU/Linux environment, but should be pretty similar on other platforms.

 1. Install `python3`, `pip3`, `python3-venv` (optional) and `git`.